theeejo/Countdown-College-Degree/README.md

 # Countdown-College-Degree
- Time left until I get my college degree in CS
+Simple Vanilla JS app to keep track of the time left until I get my college degree in CS